Special enrollment opportunities

 An employer offer to help with the cost of coverage

-Gaining access to an individual coverage HRA or a QSEHRA from your employer to help with coverage costs doesn’t limit your ability to choose a new plan during a Special Enrollment Period.
-However, make sure you enroll in a plan that starts by the date your individual coverage HRA or QSEHRA begins, unless your employer offers a later start date.
+from your employer to help with coverage costs doesn’t limit your ability to choose a new plan during a Special Enrollment Period.
+Make sure you enroll in a plan that starts by the date your individual coverage HRA or QSEHRA begins, unless your employer offers a later start date.

-Special Enrollment Periods for complex situations
+Other Special Enrollment Periods